-As efficient and durable as it is visually striking, this Net-Zero home has several distinctive features: Metal roofing and siding were utilized to promote reduced long-term maintenance; a conditioned attic space accommodates the home’s mechanical equipment, eliminating the need for a basement; radiant heat in the first-floor effectively delivers the majority of the heat for the entire home; AND embracing the structure as the aesthetic, effectively reduced material redundancy and the amount of products necessary to construct the home.
+As efficient and durable as it is visually striking, this Net-Zero home has several distinctive features: Metal roofing and siding were utilized to promote reduced long-term maintenance; a fully conditioned attic space accommodates the home’s mechanical equipment, eliminating the need for a basement; radiant heat in the first-floor effectively delivers the majority of the heat for the entire home; AND embracing the structural components as the aesthetic, effectively reducing material redundancy and the number of products necessary to construct the home.

 Final HERS Index Rating